-Who are Reverse Mortgages targeted at?
+Who are reverse mortgages targeted at?

 What is the reverse mortgage money spent on?

-The amount you can borrow depends on the age and the value of your house, as well as your age, so that you should never end up in negative equity where you owe more than the house is worth.
+The amount you can borrow depends on the age and the value of your house, as well as your own age, so that you should never end up in negative equity where you owe more than the house is worth.
 On the other hand, you still own your home and continue to earn any capital gain as it grows in value.

-Are there any risks with reverse mortgages?
+Are there any risks with reverse mortgage loans for seniors?

-How many Reverse Mortgage lenders are there?
+How many Reverse Mortgage lenders are there in New Zealand?

 So, should I sign up with a reverse mortgage lender?